ChasingMajors/cm-trelease-sync/README.md

-# Topps Release Sync
+# T Release Sync

-This repo scrapes the Topps release calendar with Playwright and sends normalized rows to a webhook that updates the Chasing Majors release schedule sheet.
+This repo scrapes the T release calendar with Playwright and sends normalized rows to a webhook that updates the  release schedule sheet.

 ## Files

 - `TRCS.py`
 - `requirements.txt`
-- `.github/workflows/topps-release-sync.yml`
+- `.github/workflows/TRS.yml`

 ## Required GitHub Secrets